danielearwicker/danielearwicker.github.io/pages/Factory Injection in C#.md

 Note that `CreateInstance` has to be given a constructable type (not an interface).
 It will construct it by matching parameters to arguments based on their types, and filling in the rest with registered services.
 Again, a deal with the devil in that we've lost a bit of static type checking.

+But there's a nasty trapdoor lurking here that I didn't spot in my original version of this post.
+We're registering an injectable `Func` that we can then call with any parameters we like, as many times as we like, to get as many separate instances as we like.
+So it's tempting to conclude that therefore we aren't in danger of inadvertently capturing and permanently holding onto data.
+We're building object instances on-the-fly, right?

+Well, not entirely.
+By registering the factory with `AddSingleton`, we cause DI to pass us the root service provider as the `services` argument.
+That's the service provider that caches things *forever*.
+It doesn't do this for transients, because they're never cached.
+It does cache singletons, but that's fine, because they have to be globally cached (so there's only one instance).
+So if `Pen` injects transients or singletons (or other factories, which so far are singletons), we're good.

+But there's another form of registration: *scoped*.
+This is typically used for objects that carry information about a specific user session inside a server, and which should therefore be singleton-per-user, as it were.
+If `Pen` were to inject a scoped service, a problem arises.

+What happens next depends on how your root service provider is configured.
+If it is configured to validate scopes, then you'll get `InvalidOperationException`, with the message `Cannot resolve scoped service 'Blah...' from root provider.` This is good - your DI environment is protecting you from a potentially terrible bug, where the first user's data is captured in a scoped service and is then provided to all subsequent users, thus leaking information between users.
+If you don't have that check enabled, that information leak could occur silently.

+The solution is to register functions with `AddTransient`.
+This causes DI to pass us a transient provider, which doesn't cache anything scoped.

 So you can now sling new services into `Pen`'s constructor and not have touch the registration.
 It's a bit ugly looking as registrations go.
 But we can hide this by creating a few reusable extension methods of our own:

 ```cs